ChrisD-7/Langchain-Chat-Bot/README.md

 ## Overview

 Welcome to the Langchain Chat Bot project!
-This app is a testament to the power of OpenAI's APIs and the efficiency of Langchain's OLLAMA Local.
-It's designed to give you a seamless experience in conversational AI, showcasing the use of language models in real-time interactions.
-Dive into the world of AI-driven chat, all while monitoring the performance on Langsmith!
+This app is tod emonstrate the use of OpenAI's APIs and the efficiency of Langchain's OLLAMA Local.
+It's designed to see how seamless the experience is to use Langchain, showcasing the use of language models in real-time interactions.
+We will dive into the world of AI-driven chat, all while monitoring the performance on Langsmith!

 ## Features